The Utah Public Overdose Dashboard (UPOD) is an interactive visual presentation of indicators tracking overdose data in Utah.

 Public health indicators are metrics used to track the health status of a population.
 The intent of the UPOD is to provide actionable data related to the drug overdose epidemic.

-The dashboard provides an overview of current data for opioid-related indicators and compares them with data from previous time periods to inform drug overdose prevention efforts.
+The dashboard provides an overview of current data for overdose-related indicators and compares them with data from previous time periods to inform drug overdose prevention efforts.
 Indicators are geographically represented by counties and local health districts (LHDs).

 Interactive visualizations are presented on the remaining pages of this dashboard, accessible from the navigation links at the top of the site.